CharlieEtienne/fancy-php-debug/README.md

 ### Output var on page and stop execution
 	ddd($var, $context);

-### Output var in the javascript console of your navigator
+### Output var in the javascript console of your browser
 	dc($var, $context);

 *(Context is optional).*